PROJECTS GALLERIES ABOUT

 “I think you’re taught...that there is one truth.
 And not that there are versions of the truth.”

-John Moody is a creative director & designer specializing in experience design, urban strategy & place identity.
+John Moody is creative director & urban designer specializing in user research, urban strategy & place identity.
 Let’s connect! ~ john.s.moody@gmail.com